This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - General anesthesia will keep you asleep and free from pain during surgery.
 Anesthesia may be given through your IV.
 You may instead breathe it in through a mask or a tube placed down your throat.
 The tube may cause you to have a sore throat when you wake up.

-- Regional anesthesia is injected to numb the body area where the surgery will be done.
+- Regional anesthesia is injected to numb the area where the surgery will be done.

 During your surgery:

-Your healthcare provider will make an incision between your scrotum and anus.
-He will move layers of skin, tissue, and muscle to get to your prostate.
-Your healthcare provider will cut your prostate gland away from your urethra (tube that drains urine from your bladder).
-He will reattach your bladder to your urethra and place a catheter to drain urine.
-Your healthcare provider may make another incision in your abdomen and remove lymph nodes.
+Your surgeon will make an incision between your scrotum and anus.
+He or she will separate your prostate gland from your urethra.
+He or she will attach your bladder to your urethra and place a catheter to drain urine.
+Your surgeon may make another incision in your abdomen and remove lymph nodes.
 The incision will be closed with stitches and covered with a bandage.
 Your prostate gland will be sent to a lab for testing.

 After your surgery: